-Figure 4.4-1 Rock Creek Reach 1, A Study of Contrasts Lower Rock Creek with dense development and rapid agg radation, Upper Rock Creek with vegetation and a bedrock channel Photo Credit Ben Shumaker (2009), BergerABAM (2015).
+Figure 4.4-1 Upper Rock Creek

+Bedrock stream channel of Rock Creek above First and Second Falls

+Photo Credit BergerABAM (2015).

 Rock Creek Reach 1 includes the shoreline jurisdictional area associated with Rock Creek within the City's boundaries.
-On the east side of this stream, this reach covers the area within city limits from the approximate extension of Lasher Street downstream to the BNSF railroad trestle.
-This reach also runs along the west/south side of the stream from Ryan Allen Road at the upstream end to the BNSF railroad trestle at the downstream end.
-The southwestern boundary of this reach at the Rock Cove reach is hard to pinpoint, running southward over the Creek's deltaic deposits toward the trestle.
+On the east/south side of this stream, this reach covers the area within city limits at the approximate extension of Lasher Street downstream to the BNSF railroad trestle.
+This reach runs along the west/north side of the stream from Ryan Allen Road at the upstream end to the BNSF railroad trestle at the downstream end.
+The southwester boundary of this reach between and the Rock Cove reach is hard to define, running southward over the Creek's deltaic deposits toward the trestle.
 This reach includes ~10,375 linear feet of shoreline, 44 acres of shorelands, and 4 acres of water within shoreline jurisdiction.
 This reach is not a shoreline of statewide significance.